Sanja Matsuri

 “Yes, that’s fine, thanks.”

-On the way back to my aunt’s place at an entryway into the Woden shopping centre, I realised I was at the last place I’d seen my father.
+At an entryway into the Woden shopping centre on the way back to my aunt’s place where I was staying, I realised I was at the last place I’d seen my father.
 He’d worn his CMF uniform to impress my sister and I, and possibly my mum.
 It didn’t work on my mother.
 I remembered a hurried escape, and some tears.

 In time, Mum would develop regrets, particularly after, as she saw it, my brother’s children had been kept from him.